rchicoli/docker-asterisk-testsuite/README.md

-Dockerfile for Asterisk testsuite (or PaulSuite)
+# Dockerfile for Asterisk testsuite

 More info to run the test here :